ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 }
 ```

-After using the BBS algorithm to generate an unlinkable proof revealing only the 2nd and 4th payload of the given name and email in this example, the result will be a new JWP with the same Protected Header only those payloads included:
+After using the BBS algorithm to generate an unlinkable proof revealing only the second and fourth payload of the given name and email in this example, the result will be a new JWP with the same Protected Header only those payloads included:

 ```
   eyJpc3MiOiJodHRwczovL2lzc3Vlci5leGFtcGxlIiwiY2xhaW1zIjpbImZhbWlseV9uYW1lIiwiZ2l2ZW5fbmFtZSIsImVtYWlsIiwiYWdlIl0sInR5cCI6IkpQVCIsImFsZyI6IkJCUy1YIn0